bluecaret/carettab/README.md

 ## Build
 Run `npm start` for a dev build.
 You can then run `npm run start:chrome` to start an instance of the dev build in Chrome.

-You can run in FireFox by running `npm run compile:firefox` followed by `npm run start:firefox`.

 ### For a production ready build